oslabs-beta/Mongrove/README.md

 <p>A databse analytics tool for MongoDB to compare and contrast metrics for various schemas and queries to MongoDB databses </p>
 </div>

-## Using Mongrove

-- Database setup:
-  - Option 1: Using a containerized database (Recommended)
-    - Install the latest version of [Docker](https://www.docker.com/) if you want to use a containerized database
-    - Run the following command in a terminal: `docker run -d -p 27018:27017 mongo`
-  - Option 2: Using a local instance of MongoDB
-    - Install a local instance of [MongoDB](https://docs.mongodb.com/manual/installation/) if you don't want to use a containeized database
-    - Run the following command in a terminal `mongo --port 27018`
-- Download and install the latest version of Mongrove

 ## Built With

 - [Electron](https://www.electronjs.org/)